Shivandru/FullStack-Project/README.md

 To run Sears locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/sears.git`
+1. Clone this repository:
-2. Navigate to the project directory: `cd sears`
+2. Navigate to the project directory:
 3. Install dependencies for the server: `npm install`
-4. Navigate to the client directory: `cd client`
+4. Navigate to the client directory: `cd Client`
 5. Install dependencies for the client: `npm install`
 6. Return to the root directory: `cd ..`
-7. Start the server: `npm run server`
+7. Start the server: `npm run dev`
-8. Start the client: `npm run client`
+8. Start the client: `npm run dev`

 ## Usage

-- Visit the deployed site at [www.sears.com](https://www.sears.com)
+- Visit the deployed site at [www.JD.com](https://jdclone-shivandrus-projects.vercel.app/)
 - Sign up for an account or log in if you're an existing user.
 - Browse through the wide range of products available.
 - Add products to your cart and proceed to checkout.
-- Make secure payments using integrated payment gateways.
+- Make dummy payments using payment gateways.
-- Track your orders and manage your account through the user dashboard.

 ## Features Screenshot
 ![alt text](<client/src/assets/sears-screenshots/Screenshot 2024-02-12 232019.png>)